-My work in film and TV often dovetails with other preoccupations in my life and career, ensuring a small but eclectic back catalogue.
+My media work often dovetails with other preoccupations in my life and career, ensuring a small but eclectic back catalogue.

-I began as a TV researcher collating stories for Vee-TV, the deaf young people’s magazine show produced by Maverick Television/Resource Base for Channel 4, and Ten Years Younger before moving onto documentaries, initially as producer, and then as director.
+I began as a TV researcher collating stories for Vee-TV, the deaf young people’s magazine show produced by Maverick Television/Resource Base for Channel 4, and Ten Years Younger before moving on to my own film-making projects.

 As Founder-Director of Salon I commissioned and executive-produced two art documentaries: Salon @ King’s Wood (2006, dir.
 Joel Kellhofer) and Salon in King’s Wood (2007, dir.
 Samuel Dore) – as well as shorter film profiles of leading Deaf artists.

 While preparing for first time motherhood, I did a spot of broadcast journalism with The Baby Diaries, a popular six-week video diary strand for BBC’s See Hear – during which the idea for my first drama short, CODA (2011), was born.